William L. O'Brien: Biography

-O'Brien is a member of the New Hampshire Bar and the Massachusetts Bar, former Executive Director of the New Hampshire Legal Rights Foundation, and a former equity partner at Finneran, Byrne, Drechsler & O'Brien (Massachusetts).
-Additionally, he was a professor of law at the New England School of Law and General Counsel of several companies.
-In 2013, O'Brien and his wife, Roxanne, have been married for 40 years and have three grown children.
+O'Brien is a member of the New Hampshire Bar and the Massachusetts Bar, former Executive Director of the New Hampshire Legal Rights Foundation, and former equity partner at Finneran, Byrne, Drechsler & O'Brien (Massachusetts).
+He was a professor of law at the New England School of Law and General Counsel of several companies.

+As of 2013, O'Brien and his wife, Roxanne, have been married for 40 years and have three grown children.

 Controversies

-Closing NH House Gallery
+Closing NH House gallery

-O'Brien temporarily closed the New Hampshire House gallery to the public during a debate about the state budget on March 31, 2011, after union protestors in the gallery began yelling "shame on you" and "don't harass the middle class" and thus prevented debate from being heard.
-O'Brien then closed the proceedings to the entire public, including a police officer and two former NH lawmakers.
-When asked why he closed the proceedings, O'Brien responded "I think thugs will not rule New Hampshire."
+O'Brien temporarily closed the New Hampshire House gallery to the public during a debate about the state budget on March 31, 2011, after union protestors of budget cuts began yelling slogans and chants from the gallery, such as "shame on you" and "don't harass the middle class", thus preventing debate from being heard.
+When asked why he had temporarily closed the gallery, O'Brien responded, "I think thugs will not rule New Hampshire."
 O'Brien recessed the House for 10 minutes to allow state police time to clear the gallery.